 Market Phase – Unfortunately, it was during these periods that my equity started to decline and only in hindsight I could see what strategy the market needed to give a small return that was anyway not part to my trading strategy and style.
-The market phase was not right for me and I should have waited on the sidelines and rest with it, until it was ready with my trading capital intact and ready to be deployed under the right circumstances.
+The market phase was not right for me and I should have waited on the sidelines and rest with it, until it was ready.
+I could then preserve my trading capital intact and ready to be deployed under the right circumstances.

 Thankfully there is a remedy to all these, through five simple rules:

-- Always take some profits home so you can always feel like a winner.
+- Always take some profits home so you can always feel a winner.

 - Cut your losses short and live another day to trade.
 You never know how good the next trade might be and you need to preserve your capital to exploit it.

 - Stick to your system or methodology in times of good and bad, as every system goes through various outcomes regardless of its accuracy or edge.

 - Resist overtrading and rest when the markets rest.